Quantitative Ecology - Single Species Growth Differential Equation Model

 A basic neutral network package built in R. Shiny demo.
 Old blogpost.

-In this project we train regression and classification models to predict the punctuality of tram rides in the Zürich pubic transit network.
-We believe that providing public transit riders with accurate predictions of arrival times can reduce hidden costs and increase use.
+In this project we train regression and classification machine learning models to predict the punctuality of tram rides in the Zurich pubic transit network.
 Also see our public Kaggle dataset

 Regression Discontinuity Replication: "New evidence on the impact of sustained exposure to air pollution on life expectancy from China’s Huai River Policy" (Ebenstein et al., 2017).